Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/old/Lessons/Lesson-01.md

 - Load Data from JS
     - Identify and avoid CORs problems
 - Identify values in the Titanic dataset
-- Extract data relevant values
+- Extract data and derive relevant values
     - map, filter, reduce
     - min, max, average
 - Display data in the DOM